coreruleset/documentation/content/2-how-crs-works/2-3-false-positives-and-tuning.md

 *(Runtime RE.
 Exclude specific variable from rule.)*

 **Scenario:** The values of request cookie 'uid' are causing false positives with various SQL injection rules when trying to log in to a web service at location '/webapp/login.html'.
 It is decided that it is not a risk to allow SQL-like content in this specific cookie's values for the login page, however it is deemed unacceptable to disable the SQLi detection rules for anything apart from the specific request cookie in question at the login page only.
 It is decided to tune away these false positives by excluding only the problematic request cookie from the SQLi detection rules, and only when accessing '/webapp/login.html'.

+{{% notice warning %}}
+This type of broad exclusion must be avoided at all costs for most standard web application use cases.
+In such contexts, you should never do this.
+{{% /notice %}}

 **Rule Exclusion:**